 Futile and Stupid is serious about its comedy, trading in the snarky, sardonic humor that Kenney made famous.
 In the end, his life is still a cautionary tale.
 “So many people at that time were so reckless with their lives and a lot of them just didn’t make it through,” Wain says.
 “It just makes me feel like there’s a certain randomness to it, and it’s sad to imagine where Doug might have gone if he had survived that particular era.”

-A Futile and Stupid Gesture will be available on Netflix on Jan.
-26.
+A Futile and Stupid Gesture is now streaming on Netflix.